Batiskaaaf/EventBusRabbitMQ/Readme.md

 ## Publishing an event

-1. Create a record "CustomEvent" (not a class) inherited from "BaseEvent". (see  [simple implemination](https://github.com/Batiskaaaf/EventBusRabbitMQ/tree/main/Tests/EventBusTestProj) Evets)
+1. Create a record "CustomEvent" (not a class) inherited from "BaseEvent". (see  [simple implemination](https://github.com/Batiskaaaf/EventBusRabbitMQ/tree/main/Tests/EventBusTestProj) CustomEvets)

     1.1 The "CustomEvent" record is stored in the folder of your service, there is no need to change the BuildingBlocks folder.